Approach

 5. AI Platform Vendors

 Best for: Firms that need to solve a specific, well-defined problem quickly.
 Deal sourcing databases.
 Portfolio monitoring dashboards.
 Investor reporting automation.
-These are commodity functions where "good enough" is genuinely good enough, and the alternative is spending 10x to build custom.
+These are commodity functions where "good enough" is good enough, and the alternative is spending 10x to build custom.

 When McKinsey Is Still the Right Choice